Class of 2022

 She is studying the complex history of the U.S. child welfare system and examining the system’s racial and socioeconomic inequities; the impact of the movement for racial justice on reform efforts; and the effects of the overdose epidemic and the coronavirus pandemic on families in the system.

 Pacinthe Mattar is a Canadian journalist based in Toronto.
 She previously spent a decade at the CBC, where she covered a range of topics including Middle East politics, pop culture, race, refugees and migration, Indigenous issues and more.
-Her work has been published by Deutsche Welle, BuzzFeed, Toronto Life, Chatelaine and The Walrus.
+Her work has been published by Deutsche Welle, BuzzFeed News, Toronto Life, Chatelaine and The Walrus.
 Her feature article, “Objectivity Is A Privilege Afforded to White Journalists,” was longlisted for the 2020 Allan Slaight Prize for Journalism.
 In 2018, she was selected as an Arthur F. Burns Fellow by the International Center for Journalists (ICFJ).
 Mattar is the 2022 Martin Wise Goodman Canadian Nieman Fellow, sponsored by the Martin Wise Goodman Trust.

 She is studying how journalism can better foster, retain and promote Black, Indigenous and other racialized journalists.
 She will focus on developing initiatives that lead to more representative newsrooms and coverage.